IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/what-is-tomtom-digital-cockpit.md

 ---
-title: What is TomTom IndiGO?
+title: What is TomTom Digital Cockpit?
 ---

-TomTom IndiGO is a framework to develop Android-based digital cockpits.
+TomTom Digital Cockpit is a framework to develop Android-based digital cockpits.
 It includes an application platform to support the development of highly integrated applications on top of Android Automotive.
 It also offers a complete set of industrial strength end-user applications, that can be customized to the needs of any car maker.

-TomTom IndiGO offers a fully customizable system UI, which allows applications to work together in a more integrated way than the standard Android application-switching system UI does.
+TomTom Digital Cockpit offers a fully customizable system UI, which allows applications to work together in a more integrated way than the standard Android application-switching system UI does.
 Individual applications are not just visually seamlessly integrated, they work together to provide a single, consistent, cohesive and task-oriented user experience for the end-user, without moving